Optimal and Safe Estimation for High-Dimensional Semi-Supervised Learning: Minimax Lower Bound for Semi-Supervised Estimation

+\begin{remark} { The lower bound (\ref{eq_lowerbound}) in Theorem~\ref{thm_lowerbound} is obtained by restricting $f(\cdot)$ to be in either $\cF_{\textrm{pairwise}}$ or $\cF_{\textrm{additive}}$.
+Indeed, this is a stronger result than the case without such a restriction.
+Theorem~\ref{thm_lowerbound} implies, if one considers the class of joint distributions of $(X,Y)$ as

-\begin{remark} (1) The lower bound (\ref{eq_lowerbound}) consists of two components.
+without specifying the model class of $f(\cdot)$, the minimax lower bound remains the same as in (\ref{eq_lowerbound}). } This lower bound consists of two components.
 Up to some absolute constants, the first term $s^{1/q}\Phi\sqrt{{\log (p/s)}/(n+N)}$ corresponds to the error due to potential model misspecification and the second term $s^{1/q}\sigma\sqrt{{\log (p/s)}/{n}}$ comes from the uncertainty inherited from the randomness of the error $\epsilon$, which always exists even if the regression function is linear $f(X)=X^T\btheta^*$.
-In this case, we have $\Phi=0$ and the lower bound agrees with the existing result for sparse linear regression \citep{verz,bellec2018slope}.
+In this case, we have $\Phi=0$ and the lower bound agrees with the existing result for sparse linear regression \citep{verz,bellec2018slope}. \end{remark}